giovannizappella/giovannizappella.github.io/_pages/about.md

 Short bio
 ---

-I am a Principal Machine Learning Scientist at AWS working on creating agents for code generation.
-Some of these agents current power [Q Developer Agent](https://aws.amazon.com/blogs/devops/reinventing-the-amazon-q-developer-agent-for-software-development/).
+I am a Principal Machine Learning Scientist at AWS, working on creating agents for code generation.
+Some of these agents currently power [Q Developer Agent](https://aws.amazon.com/blogs/devops/reinventing-the-amazon-q-developer-agent-for-software-development/).
 Proveiously I have been working on creating new solutions for [Aamzon SageMaker](https://aws.amazon.com/de/sagemaker/), recommendation systems at Amazon Music and other internal systems for Amazon's retail business.